 Ms Attractive apologised for the interruption and I slunk in and returned Dange’s phone.
 Luckily the teacher then introduced her to all the parents in the room, so the attention wasn’t on me.

-Me – “Please… is there any chance you could not tell our daughters?”
+Me – “Is there any chance you could not tell our daughters?”

 So Bolschy and I made our way to the carpark.